Flavor & Ingredient Tips

 -

-Dust the top of the cake lightly with icing sugar to finish.
+Dust lightly with icing sugar just before serving.

 -

-Slice and serve immediately, or chill the cake for up to 2 hours before serving for firmer cream.
+Slice and serve right away, or chill for up to 2 hours if you want the cream to firm before cutting.

 Frequently Asked Questions